olivierodo/docker-introduction/README.md

 #### If something wrong

-If you wan to know what's wrong with your container just run :
+If you want to know what's wrong with your container just run :

 ```sh
 docker run -it -p 80:3000 -v $(pwd):/usr/src --name din docker-intro bash
 ```
-We use the option ```-it``` and decide to override the CMD command from the Dockerfile (nmp start) by ```bash``` On this way you will acces by ssh on your container as a root user.
+We use the option ```-it``` and decide to override the CMD command from the Dockerfile (nmp start) by ```bash``` This way you will acces by ssh on your container as a root user.